 A related concept is solatium damages, which are awarded in wrongful death cases in Maryland for the death of a spouse; these may include damages for mental anguish, emotional pain, and suffering, loss of society, companionship, comfort, protection, marital care, parental care, filial care, attention, advice, counsel, training, guidance, or education where applicable.
 Md.
 Code Ann., Cts.& Jud.
 Proc.
 Section 3-904(d).

 - Sample Loss of Consortium Complaint (language for a lawsuit or a demand letter)

 - Maryland Personal Injury Attorney Help Center (help for lawyers bringing personal injury claims and lawsuits)

 - What is the Value of My Case? (guide to determine the value of your case)

 - Do you have a loss of consortium claim?
-Call our law firm at 800-553-8082 and speak with a lawyer to discuss your claim or click here for a free consultation
+Call our law firm at 800-553-8082 and speak with a lawyer to discuss your claim, or get a free consultation online.